ChrisTsang27/DECO7381-UnityProject-master/README.md

 # Installation

 # Usage
-With the purpose of increasing children’s knowledge of waste sorting, this mobile-based game application is for the children under 9 and their family.
+Children under 9 years old will play this game to increase their knowledge of waste sorting.